 ANR, a wholly owned subsidiary of TransCanada, operates natural gas pipeline systems that connect supply basins and markets throughout the Midwest and south to the Gulf of México.
 ANR owns and operates several facilities in Michigan that are used in both natural gas transmission and storage.
-The locations evaluated as part of this test program are natural gas transmission and compression stations that operate natural gas storage fields.
+The location evaluated as part of this test program is a natural gas transmission and compression station that operates a natural gas storage field.

-The pipeline transports natural gas to and from the storage reservoir fields.
-Natural gas is injected into underground fields in spring and summer and withdrawn in fall and winter for residential and commercial heating purposes.
+The pipeline transports natural gas to and from the storage reservoir field.
+Natural gas is injected into underground field in spring and summer and withdrawn in fall and winter for residential and commercial heating purposes.
 During injection, natural gas flows into the reservoir until the field pressure approaches pipeline pressure.
 When the pressures near equilibrium, one or more engines are used to compress the natural gas into the reservoir.
 Compression injection usually continues until the field reaches its maximum rated pressure.